When choosing the best products and materials for building your new home, renovation or house extension, there are a few things to consider.

 Nearly all residential new home, extension and renovation builds in Melbourne use timber frames.
 Timber is light and easy to use and is now being used on some very large housing developments up to six storeys high.

-Timber frames are sustainable because new trees can be regrown relatively quickly.
-This also removes carbon dioxide from the atmosphere.
+Timber frames are sustainable because new trees can be regrown, which removes carbon dioxide from the atmosphere.
 Timber is easy to use and transport and there are only rare examples when other materials such as lightweight steel may prove advantageous.

 Timber frames are at the forefront of the most recent technological development in buildings known as prefabricated housing.
 Timber frames can be prefabricated, saving time.